In 2020, Al Niece enters his fourth full time season as team owner of Niece Motorsports in the NASCAR Gander RV & Outdoors Truck Series (NGROTS).

 Gould spent the 2013 and 2014 NXS seasons as the crew chief for Brian Scott and the No. 2 team at RCR.
 In 2014, Gould guided the team to one pole award, three top-five and 13 top-10 finishes.

 In his spare time, Gould enjoys going to the local race track with his two sons.

 About Niece Motorsports:

 Niece Motorsports is owned by United States Marine Corps Veteran Al Niece.
-In 2019, Niece Motorsports enters its fourth season in the NASCAR Gander Outdoors Truck Series, with drivers Ross Chastain and Reid Wilson.
+In 2020, Niece Motorsports enters its fifth season in the NASCAR Gander RV & Outdoors Truck Series.
 Niece also owns Niece Equipment, which has for over 40 years provided clients with reliable products at competitive prices.
 Niece Equipment’s reputation is built on service, integrity and dependability.
 The company provides water and fuel / lube trucks that are engineered with quality and durability in mind for the construction and mining industry.
 Follow the team on Facebook and Instagram @NieceMotorsports as well as Twitter @NieceMotorsport.